 What makes the USNCC unique?

-● Naval Core - The program is centered around a Naval/Maritime Core that includes coursework providing all participants a similar grounding within the Naval Services, and is based in part on the USNA and NROTC programs future officers receive.
-It will support ethical leadership development, and provide an understanding of Naval History, Geopolitics, Civil/Military context, and force structure and organization.
-This Naval Core, plus classes in English and Math and other sciences, will provide a strong educational foundation for all enlisted service members.
+● Naval Studies Certificate – The program is centered around a Naval/Maritime relevant curriculum that includes coursework providing all participants a similar grounding within the Naval Services and is based in part on the USNA and NROTC programs future officers receive.
+The Naval Studies Certificate supports ethical leadership development, an understanding of Naval History, Geopolitics, Civil/Military context, and force structure and organization.
+This Certificate, plus classes in English and Math and other sciences, will provide a strong educational foundation for all enlisted service members.

-● Stackable Certificates – While the ultimate goal will be an Associate of Science (AS) degree, students have an opportunity to get recognition and be awarded certificates in pursuit of that goal.
-The students can earn a Naval Core Certificate, and a Professional Certificate - which will be made up of the ‘major’ (or concentration) classwork for their given pathway (e.g. nuclear fields, organizational leadership, etc…)
+● Stackable Certificates – While the ultimate goal will be an Associate of Science (AS) degree, students have an opportunity to gain recognition and be awarded certificates in pursuit of that goal.
+USNCC students can earn a Naval Studies Certificate and a Professional Certificate, which are made up of the ‘major’ (or concentration) classwork for their given pathway (e.g. military studies, nuclear fields, organizational leadership, etc.)

-● Online, flexible delivery - The coursework will be delivered online, asynchronously allowing Sailors to use their own time, ashore and at sea.
-The courses, pending feedback from the pilot, will likely be shorter (e.g. 6-8 weeks) to accommodate our service member’s schedules.
+● Online, flexible delivery – Coursework will be delivered online, asynchronously allowing USNCC students to use their own time, ashore and at sea.
+Coursework will be shorter in most cases (8 weeks) to accommodate our service member’s schedules.
 Because the courses are delivered online, there is no requirement for time away from one’s duties.

-● High Quality Academic Partners and Consortium - While the USNCC anticipates directly delivering Naval Core courses, among others, we also believe in partnering with the best institutions to deliver the education in a partnership model.
-We are partnering with a select group of the best colleges and universities for working adults, who are experts in the particular concentration or professional area.
+● High Quality Academic Partners and Consortium – Although the USNCC will directly facilitate and deliver coursework for the Naval Studies Certificate, we are partnering with a select group of the best colleges and universities (via consortium) for working adults, who are experts in the particular concentration or professional area.

-● Military Friendly - The partner colleges are exceptional at providing high quality education to our enlisted service members, with a track record of positive results for the military, and policies that recognize the challenges of military service.
+● Military Friendly – All Consortium partner institutions are exceptional at providing high-quality education to our enlisted service members, with a track record of positive results for the military and policies that recognize the challenges of military service.

-● Connection to Lifelong Learning - We will ensure, both as an institution, and as a consortium, we connect the service member to lifelong learning.
-We will work to maximize all appropriate transfer credit for our service members, based on their military training and responsibilities, prior credit, and ACE review.
-Moreover, we will build or access four year transfer pathways that will let the students seamlessly transfer their AS degrees into bachelor’s degrees with little to no loss of credit.
+● Connection to Lifelong Learning – As an institution and Consortium one of our primary commitments is to connect the service member to lifelong learning.
+As part of this commitment we ensure and maximize appropriate transfer credit for our service members, based on their military training and responsibilities, prior credit, and ACE review.
+Moreover, we are committed to building partnerships for USNCC students that allow seamless access/transferability for four year pathways into bachelor’s degrees with little to no loss of credit.

-● Connection to Lifelong Learning, Part II - Finally, as these funded programs have the potential to allow service members to access associate level education at no cost, they can save their military TA, GI Bill, and other education benefits for higher level degree programs.
+● Financial Benefits – Finally, as these funded programs have the potential to allow service members to access associate level education at no cost, they can save their military TA, GI Bill, and other education benefits for higher-level degree programs.